mhenke/cfwheels-training/00-upandrunning.md

 Let's open up the controller file, _/controllers/Articles.cfc_.
 You'll see the **Scaffold** plugin generated a lot of code.
 It created these actions for us: "index", "show", "new", "edit", "create", "update", and "delete".

-Any additional code we add to the controller must go **between** the beginning and ending "cfcomponent" instructions, outside any "cffunction" instructions.
+Any additional code we add to the controller must go **between** the beginning and ending ```cfcomponent``` instructions, outside any ```cffunction``` instructions.

-We have a working controller for CRUD (create, read, update, and delete) but we didn't learn anything so let's comment out everything between the beginning and ending "cfcomponent" instructions.
+We have a working controller for CRUD (create, read, update, and delete) but we didn't learn anything so let's comment out everything between the beginning and ending ```cfcomponent``` instructions.
 We can review this generated code later if you want.

 ### Defining the Index Action